LehaMotovilov/wp.dev/web/app/plugins/what-the-file/readme.txt

 1. What The File shows you what template file is used.

 == Changelog ==

+= 1.5.3: May 2, 2016 =
+* Appended an extra check for the Sage starter theme, props [remyvv](https://github.com/remyvv).

 = 1.5.2 =
 * Fixed a CSS bug with admin bar.